Matiur Rahman (officer, born 1950): Attacking the Circuit House

 At 11:30pm on 29 May 1981, Matiur organised a meeting with several army officers, where he brought out a Quran and said "This is the Holy Quran.
 Whatever we are doing, we are doing in the interest of our country, our people and for justice.
 Those of you who are with us will touch the Holy Quran and promise to do what is necessary.
 Those of you who are not with us may leave the room.
 But my only request to them is not to tell about this thing to the others".At 2:30am on 30 May 1981, the conspirators organised themselves into three groups.
 The first two groups would attack the Circuit House, where Zia was staying and the third group would shoot anyone who tried to escape.
 Before the attack on the Circuit House, Matiur declared "We are going to get the president today".
 The teams were composed of army officers as enlisted personnel refused to participate.

 Matiur was part of the two strike-teams which entered the Circuit House to kill the president.
-During the attack, several of Ziaur Rahman's guards were killed and two members of the strike-team were accidently shot and injured by their own men.
+During the attack, several of Ziaur Rahman's guards were killed and two members of the strike-team were accidentally shot and injured by their own men.
 When Zia came out of Room 4, Major Muzaffar and Lieutenant Mosleuddin were closest to him.
 Lieutenant Mosleuddin told Zia, "Don't worry.
 Nothing to be afraid of sir".

 Matiur, allegedly drunk at the time, used his submachine gun to kill Zia.
 After Zia fell down, Matiur continued shooting at Zia's head and torso, disfiguring him.
 One of his eyes reportedly fell out of its socket.
 The attack on the Circuit House lasted less than 20 minutes.
 After killing Zia, the conspirators returned to Chittagong Cantonment.

 Death

-On 1 June 1981, the army officers involved in Zia's assassination went on the run in a convey of vehicles.
+On 1 June 1981, the army officers involved in Zia's assassination went on the run in a convoy of vehicles.
 Matiur and Lt.
-Colonel Mehboob were in the lead vehicle, which got split from the rest of the convey.
+Colonel Mehboob were in the lead vehicle, which got split from the rest of the convoy.
 Matiur came across a column of soldiers who were loyal to the government.
 When these soldiers tried to arrest Matiur, he opened fire, killing a Subedar.
 Matiur and Mehboob were killed during the shootout.
 The Dhaka Tribune described the shootout as "mysterious".
 Q. M. Jalal Khan wrote in his book, President Ziaur Rahman: Legendary Leader of Bangladesh, that the officers were executed on the orders of Army Chief General Hussain Muhammad Ershad.